Mi Eraz

 Mi Eraz (Arabic: حلم, English: A Dream), is the third studio album, and first full-length Armenian album by Armenian-Lebanese singer and actress Maria Nalbandian.
 It was released on February 14, 2015.

 Background

-Nalbandian released her debut Armenian single "Djane Djan" in 2013, in result, she continued releasing Armenian singles until she started recording a full-length album in 2014.
+Nalbandian released her debut Armenian single "Djane Djan" in 2013, and continued releasing Armenian singles until she began recording a full-length album in 2014.
 The album was produced and written mainly by Armenian artists Ara Hovhannisyan, Arman Antonyan and Ruzanna Andreasyan.
-Nalbandian revealed that creating a full Armenian album was her biggest dream, which was the reason why her album was titled A Dream.
+Nalbandian said her album was entitled A Dream because creating a full Armenian album was her greatest dream.
 Her previous record We Regeat Tany (2007), included an Armenian song called "Ourestoun".
-The song "Elek Hayer" (Rise Armenians) was inspired by the Armenian heritage, it calls on the people of Armenia to be enthusiastic, united, and reject any dispute.
+The song "Elek Hayer" (Rise Armenians) calls on the people of Armenia to be enthusiastic and united.